Press Kit

 Terresa Moses is a proud Black queer woman dedicated to the liberation of Black and brown communities through art and design.
 As a designer and illustrator, her work focuses primarily on race, identity, and social justice.
 She advocates for positive change in her community using creativity as tools of community activism and organizing like her solo intersectional exhibition, Umbra, and her community distro project, Stop Killing Black People.

 Terresa is the Creative Director at Blackbird Revolt, a social justice-based design studio.
-She is also an Assistant Professor of Graphic Design and the Director of Design Justice at the University of Minnesota’s College of Design.
+She is also an Associate Professor of Graphic Design and a McKnight Presidential Fellow as well as the Director of Design Justice at the University of Minnesota’s College of Design.
 As a community engaged scholar, her design research interests include; Project Naptural, which creates spaces to educate, connect, and empower Black women about their natural hair and self-identity, and Racism Untaught, a curriculum model that reveals ‘racialized’ design and helps students, educators, and organizations create anti-racist concepts through the design research process.
 She has multiple publications including two books through MIT Press, Racism Untaught and An Anthology of Blackness.

 She earned her BFA in Fashion Design and African American Studies at the University of North Texas in 2008.
 In 2015, she earned her MFA in Design Research and Anthropology.
-She is currently a PhD candidate in Social Justice Education at the University of Toronto
+In 2024, she earned her PhD in Social Justice Education at the University of Toronto.

 As a community organizer, she serves on the advisory board of the Black Liberation Lab to co-create solutions that support Black liberation.